magneticio/vamp.io/content/documentation/using vamp/breeds.md

 ### Docker deployables

-By default, the deployable is a Docker container.
+Docker images are pulled by your container manager from any of the repositories configured.
+By default that would be the public Docker hub, but it could also be a private repo.
-We could also make this explicit by setting type to `docker`.
+The default deployable type is a Docker container, but we could also make this explicit by setting type to `docker`.
 The following statements are equivalent:

 ```yaml
 ---